 Figure 3.
 Correlation plot for dataset E (n = 354) showing overlapping low concentration data.

-Histogram and bar diagram
+Histogram and bar chart

 Frequency distribution is a valuable tool in data handling.
 A histogram presents the variable of interest in the X axis and the number or percentage of observations (frequency) in the Y axis.
-A bar diagram – applied by Yadav et al. [Yadav] – and the histogram have lot in common [Manikadan].
+A bar chart – applied by Yadav et al. [Yadav] – and the histogram have lot in common [Manikadan].
 The histogram has a strong statistical background, shows deviations from normal distribution as well as it is easy for interpretation.
 The frequency of %difference results plotted against the %difference classes shows overall ISR performance (Figure 4).
 However, the histogram does not show whether the regulatory criteria are met or not, fails to show individual results and data trends.

 The classes in the presented histograms were not chosen lege artis, i.e. are not of the same width and there are open-ended classes (< -40% and > 40%).
 Classes with results outside accepted %difference values are wider than classes with accepted values.
 The number of eight classes seems to be appropriate for intended use giving some information about the trend in acceptable and out of limits values.
 The histogram with one class covering %difference between -20% and 20% could have been regulatory compliant, but it does not give all information about data spread around zero value.